mkodekar/SimpleWebWrapper/README.md

 ## What is SimpleWebWrapper?

-SimpleWebWrapper is an Android library which helps you creating the activity UI more easier.
+SimpleWebWrapper is an Android library which helps you creating Wrappers for Webpages more easier.
 You just have to configure the main things instead of coding them yourself.

 ## How to use SimpleWebWrapper?